- Learning and teaching in higher education

 More recently, Maxine led a three year whole-of-institution project responsible for the coordination, design, development and implementation of the University of the Sunshine Coast’s emerging blended learning strategic direction.

-Currently Maxine is facilitating and team teaching the Foundations of University Teaching professional learning course and is completing her PhD studies - Learning mobility in professional practice: Transforming workplace learning in higher education.
+Currently Maxine is facilitating and team teaching the Foundations of University Teaching professional learning course and recently completed her PhD studies - Learning mobility in professional practice: Transforming workplace learning in higher education.